Promoting Smoking Cessation

 - Members who are eligible for prescription services may get tobacco cessation drug products, such as bupropion and the generic nicotine patch, with a written prescription from their provider.

-- Members may access tips for quitting on our websites, AmeriHealth Caritas Pennsylvania and AmeriHealth Caritas Northeast.
+- Members may access tips for quitting on our website, AmeriHealth Caritas Pennsylvania.